alexyuan66/Tutoring_Website2021/README.txt

 This is a tutoring website that I developed with HTML, CSS, and JavaScript.
 It runs on a webserver and includes user login and authentication.
-Please check out the project report for more details on the implementation process, and additional functionality!
+Please check out the project report for more details on the implementation process, additional functionality, and graphics!

 How to deploy my webpage on a local machine